-This furnace is equipped with a PSC circulator blower motor.
-This blower provides ease in adjusting blower speeds.
+Furnaces are equipped with either a PSC or EEM circulator blower motor.
+Either blower provides ease in adjusting blower speeds.
 Refer to the Blower Performance Data in the back of the manual for proper selection of heating and cooling speeds.
 The cooling blower speed is shipped set on HIGH.
-High heat ships on MEDIUM and low heat is shipped on MEDIUM-LO.
+The heat blower speed for (M,H,D)H8 / ADSS8 models is shipped on MEDIUM.
+For (M,D)H8 / ADSH8 models high heat ships on MEDIUM and low heat is shipped on MEDIUM-LO.
+For GME8 / AMEH8 models high heat ships on MEDIUM-HI (T4) and low heat is shipped on MEDIUM (T3).
 These blower speeds should be adjusted by the installer to match the installation requirements so as to provide the correct heating temperature rise and the correct cooling CFM.